madvay/android-analysis-tools/README.md

 For the original AllocationsParser.java:
     Copyright (C) 2015 The Android Open Source Project

+This binary may include portions of Guava:
+    Copyright (C) 2006-2015 The Guava Authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this software except in compliance with the License.
 You may obtain a copy of the License at